dialoguemd/fastapi-sqla/README.md

 ### Custom pagination

 You can customize:
-- Minimum and maximunm number of items per pages;
+- Minimum and maximum number of items per pages;
 - How the total number of items in the collection is queried;

 To customize pagination, create a dependency using `fastapi_sqla.Pagination`